• Skip to main content

 • Facebook

 The T Puzzle is a type of "dissection puzzle".
 Dissection puzzles are a type of geometry puzzle in which a shape, such as a square or triangle is cut apart.
-The pieces are then rearranged to make new shapes or put back together into the origianl shape.
-Tangrams and the Pythagorean Square Puzzle are the most well known geometry puzzles.
+The pieces are then rearranged to make new shapes or put back together into the original shape.
+Tangrams and the Pythagorean Square Puzzle are the most well known dissection puzzles.

-Solving dissection puzzles can really stretch the brain because often the solution is infuriatingly elusive, even though they look so simple to solve.
+Solving dissection puzzles encourage creative thinking.
+Often the solution is infuriatingly elusive, even though they look so simple to solve.
 Kids (and grown-ups!) have to give their spatial thinking skills a real workout.

-The second page is for reference, so kids can see what the completed puzzle will look like.
+The second page of the T puzzle printable is for reference, so kids can see what the completed puzzle will look like.

-Configure the 4 pieces into the T shape.
+NEXT: Try to arrange the 4 puzzle pieces into the T shape.

-• Suggest they complete the puzzle on top of the colored T on the second page of the printable; or
+• Suggest they complete the puzzle by arranging the individual pieces on top of the colored T on the second page of the printable; OR

 • Explain no other piece fits into the the notch in the irregular shaped piece.

 As you can see in the video below, the impulse of the puzzler is to "fill the notch".
-In addition, the large irregular pentagon piece is placed diagonally, instead of vertically or horizontally as one would understandably assume upon starting the puzzle.
+In addition, the large irregular pentagon piece is placed diagonally, instead of vertically or horizontally as one would might assume.

 Watch the video!